Skip to main content

 Description

 CVE-2025-55182 is a critical remote code execution vulnerability in Meta's React Server Components versions 19.
 0. 0, 19.
 1. 0, and 19.
 2. 0, including react-server-dom-parcel, react-server-dom-turbopack, and react-server-dom-webpack packages.
 The flaw stems from unsafe deserialization of untrusted data in HTTP requests targeting Server Function endpoints, allowing attackers to execute arbitrary code without authentication or user interaction.
-This vulnerability has a CVSS score of 10, indicating maximum severity with full impact on confidentiality, integrity, and availability.
-Although no exploits are currently known in the wild, the ease of exploitation and critical impact require immediate remediation.
+It has a CVSS score of 10, indicating maximum severity with full impact on confidentiality, integrity, and availability.
+Although no active exploits are currently known, the vulnerability's ease of exploitation demands immediate attention.

 AI-Powered Analysis